thinkshout/thinkshout/blog/_posts/2015-01-05-collaborative-community.md

 ---
 title: The Power of a Collaborative Community
 layout: blog
 body-class: blog-post
 category:
-category-options:
- - Technology and Innovation
- - Strategy and Design
- - Project Management and Process
- - Culture, Community, and Business
 header-image:
 header-image-alt: